theopensystemslab/planx-new/doc/how-to/how-to-add-allow-list-variables.md

   The values here are being pulled from the table `lowcal_sessions.allow_list_answers` or `analytics_logs.allow_list_answers`

-  **At the end of your SQL script after the view creation/replacement, it is important to add another line after each one.**
+  > [!IMPORTANT] At the end of your SQL script after the view creation/replacement, it is important to add another line which ensures the new variable is read by Metabase

-  `GRANT SELECT ON public.{VIEW_NAME} TO metabase_read_only`

-  We currently have two views, so you should add these two lines to the end of the migration file:
+  We currently have two views, so you should add these two lines to the end of the migration file, one for each view:

 ```sql
 GRANT SELECT ON "public"."analytics_summary" TO metabase_read_only;
 GRANT SELECT ON "public"."submission_services_summary" TO metabase_read_only;
 ```

-  This ensures it is picked up by metabase and is a critical step in enabling your new `ALLOW_LIST` variables

   🎊🎉🎈 Now your new variable is ready for testing 🎈🎉🎊